|

 lions), Great White Sharks, cage diving, marlin, baitballs, Pacific giant manta rays, fishes,

-tuna, sharks, invertebrates, coral reefs, topside scenics, petroglyphs, divers, whale watching.
+tuna, many shark species including blues and makos, invertebrates, coral reefs, topside scenics, petroglyphs, divers, whale watching.

 Belize